 Cortisol has an impact on how you sleep, wake up, and even learn.
 It has many important roles in the body, but it seems that many of us with our hectic lives and not-so-good sleep schedules may have more cortisol than we should.
-Too much cortisol is linked with anxiety… Read More »The Stress Hormone Cortisol And Sleep
+Too much cortisol is linked with anxiety… Read More »Why the Stress Hormone Cortisol is Keeping You Up At Night

 Many people with insomnia complain about “racing thoughts” that they can’t control.
 It’s like an intense movie marathon that just goes on and keeps them awake for a long time – sometimes until sunrise.
 These thoughts could be linked to a particularly stressful period someone is going through or they… Read More »Racing Thoughts at Bedtime?
 Causes and Solutions